 Cu Au Fe

-These deposits are located along the flanks of the copper producing Yerington batholith were the district wide mineral inventory in porphyry, skarn and IOCG deposits is >11 Mt of copper.
+These deposits are located along the flanks of the copper producing Yerington batholith where the district wide mineral inventory in porphyry, skarn and IOCG deposits is >11 Mt of copper.
 The Pumpkin Hollow deposits are blind, with a halo of hornfels and un-mineralised skarn being the only surface expression.
 They were first discovered by US Steel Corp. in 1959 by airborne magnetics.
 Follow-up magnetic surveys and drilling outlined a number of magnetite-rich bodies accompanied by skarn alteration, commonly containing >40% Fe, hosted by Mesozoic sedimentary and igneous rocks.
 Subsequent work by Anaconda and other companies outlined copper rich areas within the system containing up to 20 % Cu.
 As of 2014, five deposits of copper-magnetite mineralisation and associated zones of skarn alteration have bee delineated.
 These are the North, South, Southeast, East, and E2 deposits.

 The Pumpkin Hollow deposits lie within the western Great Basin of the Basin and Range Province, near the irregular and gradational eastern physiographic margin with the Sierra Nevada range.
 The eastern slope of the range is dislocated by a number of major north-trending normal faults, controlling horst blocks that form north trending ranges and valleys which are connected to the main mass of the Sierra Nevada to the south, but diverge from it to the north.